juniorsundarCasual/TGT/vault/volume-5.chapter-380.md

 "So, what do you need me to do?"
 Yohn asked while quickly scanning through the file.

-"I heard that you can observe the head being radiated out of objects?"
+"I heard that you can observe the heat being radiated out of objects?"
 Revian replied.
 "I'm going to be working with a lot of hot objects very soon, I need you to help make sure that I am safe.
 The Fire Protect-Core has already been installed here, but it only responds to flames and smoke.
 I also need you to help observe and clarify what happens during some thermal interactions."

 Yohn flashed a thumbs-up before taking a seat.
 His eyes suddenly switched.
 Instead of the periodically oscillating rainbow, it became a mesmerising, slow spectral feature with shades ranging from red to blue.
 "I'm ready."